 a good behavior not only on the whole period, but also every single year.

 Luck does exist.
 With the same probability to win (p) and the same average win/average loss ratio (w/l), your account may experience very different possible futures depending on the sequence of gains and losses.
 Example with w/l=1,4 and p=50%:

 That is why we select only strategies that have a clearly oriented and focused beam of possible paths, like this one (see the technical summary) :

 evaluation, we use probabilistic indicators taking into account the

 p95: probability with a 5% error (real probability has a 95% chance to be higher).

 K95: Kelly criterion for p95.

 Every model is an approximate representation of a real phenomenon.
-It is impossible to reduce the risk to zero, but it is possible to detect when a strategy goes out of its model's normal limit.
+It is impossible to reduce the risk to zero or to predict the future, but it is possible to detect when a strategy goes out of its normal limit.